Confirm your eligibility

 Make sure that all the documents you attach to the admission application are complete and legible.
 Uploaded files must have a maximum size of 5 MB.
 Accepted formats are: pdf, gif, jpg, jpeg, png, tiff, bmp, doc and docx.

 Transcripts and diplomas in a language other than French or English must be accompanied by a French translation certified by the consulate, the Embassy of the country of origin of the candidate or by a member of the Order of Translators, Terminologists and Interpreters of Québec (OTTIAQ).

 ÉTS may require additional documents.
 If required, ÉTS will write to you at the e-mail address that you entered in the admission application form.

-If you do not meet all the conditions of eligibility for your program of study, you may receive a decision of conditional admission.
+If you do not meet all the admissions requirements for your program of study, you may receive a decision of conditional admission.
 It will indicate the conditions to be met and the deadlines for doing so.

-Admission means that, after studying your file, ÉTS judges that your application meets the admission criteria of the program of study.
+Admission means that after having studied your file, ÉTS has determined that your application meets the admission criteria for the chosen program.

 Admission is therefore the first step to university studies.
-You must then confirm your registration, each semester, during the period stated in the academic calendar.
+You must then confirm your registration, each session, during the period stated in the academic calendar.

-This step confirms your intention to study at ÉTS and your choice of courses and activities (research project, internship, etc.) to follow in each semester.
+This step confirms your intention to study at ÉTS and your choice of courses and activities (research project, internship, etc.) to follow in each session.
 It also allows you to build your schedule.
-At ÉTS, you must register in each of the three semesters that make up one university academic year.
+At ÉTS, you must register in each of the three sessions that make up one university academic year.

-You will receive a confirmation of your registration and an invoice, prior to the start of the semester.
-Once the semester begins, you can change courses within the time period specified in the academic calendar.
+You will receive a confirmation of your registration and an invoice prior to the start of the session.
+Once the session begins, you can makes changes to your course schedule during the add/drop period specified in academic calendar.